 The curriculum in criminal justice is structured to meet the educational standards of the Academy of Criminal Justice Sciences and provides students with a multidisciplinary understanding of crime and justice within the framework of broader social processes.
 Required courses expose a criminal justice major to all aspects of the justice system and foster a systemic view rather than a specialization in a single component of this field.
 Within this broad framework, courses deal with specific substantive topics.
 Practical field experience can be arranged under the guidance of the internship coordinator.

-The Department of Criminology and Criminal Justice actively participates in the AGRADE (Accelerated Graduate Enrollment) program, which enables qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the college, and to apply a maximum of sixteen credits toward both an undergraduate and graduate degree in criminal justice.
+The Department of Criminology and Criminal Justice actively participates in the Accelerated Graduate Enrollment (AGRADE) program, which enables qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the department and to apply a maximum of fifteen credits toward both an undergraduate and graduate degree in criminal justice.

 Students interested in the criminal justice AGRADE program should contact Academic Advisor, Marianka Holloway prior to completing twelve credits towards the criminal justice major requirements.
 A more complete discussion of the master of science in criminal justice degree program appears in the Graduate Bulletin.

 Honors in criminal justice

 The Honors Program in criminal justice is open to students of superior academic ability who are majoring in criminal justice.
 To be eligible for a bachelor of science in criminal justice honors, a student must maintain a cumulative honor point average of at least 3.3.

-Learn more about the honors requirements (see Honors section at the bottom of the bulletin)
+Learn more about the honors requirements (see the Honors section at the bottom of the bulletin)